 The AGM approved the Board of Director's proposal concerning guidelines for salary and other remuneration to the Group Executive Committee.
 The guidelines comply with the Swedish Financial Supervisory Authority regulations as well as the Swedish Corporate Governance Code and are in line with international regulations.

-The AGM approved the Board of Director's proposal concerning three long-term equity programmes for 2014; SEB All Employee Programme 2014, Share Matching Programme 2014 and Share Deferral Programme 2014.
+The AGM approved the Board of Director's proposal concerning one long-term equity programme, Share Deferral Programme 2015 and one profit sharing programme, SEB All Employee Programme 2015 .

 The AGM approved the Board of Director's proposal concerning the acquisition and sale of the Bank's own shares, for the securities business, for long-term equity programmes and for capital purposes.

 The AGM approved the Nomination Committee's proposal to re-elect PricewaterhouseCoopers AB as auditor.
-Main responsible within PwC will be authorized public accountant Peter Nyllinge.
+Main responsible within PwC will be authorised public accountant Peter Nyllinge.

-The decisions, as well as the speeches given at the AGM, can be read in full at www.sebgroup.com.
+The decisions can be read in full at www.sebgroup.com.

 At the statutory Board meeting following the AGM, Urban Jansson and Jesper Ovesen were appointed Deputy Chairmen of the Board.